twistlock/docs/api/descriptions/feeds/refresh_post.md

-Triggers the Console to refresh its data from the Intelligence Stream.
+Triggers Console to refresh its data from the Intelligence Stream.

 ### cURL Request

-The following cURL command triggers the Console to refresh its data from the Intelligence Stream.
+The following cURL command triggers Console to refresh its data from the Intelligence Stream.

 ```bash
 $ curl -k \